-At OPEX we characterize aerobic training as a sustainable, repeatable and paced efforts.
-This development can only be achieved at an intensity, which the complete oxygen-transporting system (aerobic system) is activated to the maximum, while lactate accumulation in the muscles is not yet reached.
-Training the aerobic system and its many levels, depends on the athlete’s current fitness level and function of the athlete.
+OPEX Fitness characterizes aerobic training as sustainable, repeatable, and paced efforts.
+This development can only be achieved at an intensity, in which the complete oxygen-transporting system (aerobic system) is activated to the maximum, while lactate accumulation in the muscles has not yet been reached.
+Training the aerobic system and its many levels depends on the athlete’s current fitness level and function of the athlete.
 A novice lifter would not be programmed to squat #400 pounds on their first day of training, the same approach applies to Energy System Training, aerobic metabolism plays a vital role in human performance and is the foundation of energy system development.

 Aerobic adaptations can be achieved within a 6-12 month period depending on the starting point and function of the athlete.
 Once adaptations have been developed aerobic performance can be further enhanced through exercise economy (technique) and higher efforts (increase lactate threshold).
-Its important to understand that athletes need to earn the right to perform at higher efforts by proving their efficiency in longer pieces both mixed and cyclical.
-In our OPEX assessment we use various endurance tests to identify competency in a broad stroke.
-For example; the 90min AMRAP; which is a mixed module endurance test, and the 60min Row test; which is singular and specific, gives us insight to an athlete’s current potential.
+It’s important to understand that athletes need to earn the right to perform higher efforts by proving their efficiency in longer pieces both mixed and cyclical.
+In the OPEX Assessment, various endurance tests are used to identify competency in a broad stroke.
+For example; the 90-minute AMRAP; which is a mixed module endurance test giving insight to an athlete’s current potential.
 To properly determine if an athlete has sufficient aerobic development and possess the adaptations needed to move into more complex aerobic efforts it is important to compare data to “developmental groups” and “top athletes”.
 Progressing an athlete in energy system prescription is done once the athletes have proven they can sustain a pace and repeat efforts over and over.
 Starting with long slow efforts and building shorter and faster efforts is a progression that is largely individualized based on the athlete’s function and economy.

 Considerations for this design:

-30min Bike—easy effort- conversational pace MAP 10
+30 Minutes Bike—easy effort- conversational pace MAP 10

-30min Row; every 500m get off and complete 60m of FW #heavy MAP 10
+30 Minutes Row; every 500m get off and complete 60 meters of Farmers Walk #heavy MAP 10

-30min walk with weight vest MAP 10
+30 Minutes walk with weight vest MAP 10

-30min @ sustainable pace MAP 8
+30 Minutes @ sustainable pace MAP 8

-1min Skip rope
+1 Minute Skip rope

 Odd—wall ball shots x 10 #20-9ft

-Even— FW amrap distance in 30sec #heavy
+Even— Farmers Walk AMRAP distance in 30 seconds #heavy

-Swim 30min- 25m every 90sec @ easy effort MAP 8
+Swim 30 minutes – 25 meters every 90 seconds @ easy effort MAP 8

-60min Hike natural intervals (hill, slopes)
+60-minute Hike natural intervals (hill, slopes)

 5 Push ups